TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 --

-When I talk about CD, it's not only about a "bug-free" code.
+When I talk about CD, it's not only about a "bug-free" code...
 We need some other types of testing too, **Security testing**, **Performance Testing**, **UAT testing**.
 Making my software production-ready, considering the non-functional aspects as well.

 </br>

-> *Is my software production ready?
+> #### *Is my software production ready?
 Can this be delivered to my users?
 Does it meet the overall quality standards?* CD answers such questions.

 </br>